kamathhrishi/GreyNSights/README.md

   The analyst might have to add a few lines of code for initializing the setup with dataowner , but they would essentially use the same pandas syntax ensuring
   anybody who already knows pandas could use without having to learn anything more.

+## Usage

+1. <a href="https://github.com/kamathhrishi/GreyNSights/tree/main/examples/Accidents">Accdidents example</a> provides examples of how range of queries could be performed using GreyNSights
+2. <a href="https://github.com/kamathhrishi/GreyNSights/tree/main/examples/Multi%20Party">Federated Analyticals</a> example which shows how you could analyze datasets of several parties together.
+This is only restricted to linear queries such as sum, average , std and counts.

 ## Installation

 1. Clone the repository